A $12,000 gift by Michigan Office Solutions to three of Ferris State University’s

 academic colleges will fund multiple scholarships for full- or part-time students.

-The Grand Rapids-based company will provide $2,000 in scholarship funds annually for two years to the colleges of Arts and Sciences, Business and Engineering Technology.
+The Grand Rapids-based company will provide $2,000 in scholarship funds annually for two years to the colleges of Arts, Sciences and Education, Business and Engineering Technology.

 Applicants must have a 3.0 grade point average and may be part- or full-time students in any of the three colleges’ programs.
 The eligibility of part-time students for the scholarship will allow working students the opportunity to compete for financial assistance to offset tuition, fee, room and board, or other education-related expenses.